sunflowers in new jersey

 Crusin’ Tikis

-This was on my watch list last summer!
-Crusin Tikis is a fairly new New Jersey activity that popped up a year or two ago.
+Crusin’ Tikis is a fun and unique activity that has recently gained popularity in New Jersey.
 It’s basically a floating tiki bar and it has a bunch of locations.
 I floated away from LBI.
 The activity was super fun but I will say that it is pretty pricey and super short for what you get.
 The cruise is only 2 hours for $400 and you bring your own food and drinks.
 If it was 3 hours it would have been perfect.
 Make sure to arrive early because even being late 15 minutes cuts out your cruising time.

 More Beaches